rrvt/LeePass/README.md

 ## Updates

+### Update 6/14/25

+Some operations require the Read Only status to be changed to function.
+Asks the user if they wish the operation to change the read only status.

 ### Update 5/27/25

 Finding and fixing things related to non-central paths through the code.
 New Entry default group